 Consumers who did not fully understand how their warranties worked or sought to return their bases compose the majority of negative adjustable bed reviews (which, again, were still fairly low as only about 14-15% were not satisfied).
 Potential drawbacks of an adjustable bed include:

-- Adjustable beds are usually not returnable, or require costly shipping or pickup fees to return.
+- Adjustable beds are usually final sale items, and if they do come with return policies, they often require costly shipping or pickup fees.

 - They may be difficult to move alone due to their weight (models with casters/wheels will be easier).